Last Updated: Jan 10, 2023

 Vitamin B is not one vitamin, but is a complex of 8 vitamins, which not only are essential for good health but also facilitates the smooth functioning of our body.
 Further, each component of vitamin B aids in specific body functions from managing our metabolism to hair health to prevention against migraine.

 Vitamin B is a complex of following vitamins B1 (Thiamine), B2 (Riboflavin), B3 (Niacin), B5 (Pantothenic acid), B6, B7 (Biotin), B9 (Folate), B12.
-It is widely present in food sources and a person who eats a well-balanced diet will have the requisite amount of B complex in body.
+It is widely present in food sources and a person who eats a well-balanced diet will have the requisite amount of B complex in the body.

 - Vitamin B1, also known as thiamine, is required for the body to make new cells and so has a significant role in the immune system.
-It is also known as the anti-stress vitamin as it helps in improving immunity and is required for breakdown of carbohydrates.
+It is also known as the anti-stress vitamin as it helps in improving immunity and is required for the breakdown of carbohydrates.

 - Vitamin B2, chemically known as riboflavin, is essential for red blood cell production and transporting oxygen throughout the body.
 It also has antioxidant properties and is known to reduce free radicals and reduces the risk of heart disease.

 - Vitamin B3, also known as niacin, is essential for cholesterol regulation.
 It promotes the formation of good cholesterol and so is essential for preventing the onset of heart disease.
 It also known for its anti-acne effects.

 - Vitamin B5, pantothenic acid, is essential for fat and carbohydration metabolism.
 It also is required for the production of hormones including testosterone and cortisol (stress hormones).
 It is also beneficial for the skin by reducing anti-aging effects including reducing brown spots.